RARDEN: Service use

 The Rarden was also intended to be fitted to the FV432 armoured personnel carrier but when fitted with Rarden and its turret there was too little room left for the infantry.
 Thirteen vehicles were fitted with the Fox turret to be experimental fire support vehicles.
 There were problems with the long-barrelled weapon fouling external fittings (which meant that the turret had to be mounted on a three-inch spacer) and with blast damage to the flotation screen.
 They were deployed with the Berlin Infantry Brigade.

 Replacement

-In March 2008, the UK Ministry of Defence announced that a 40 mm weapon firing Cased Telescoped Ammunition developed by the Anglo-French firm CTA International had been selected to replace Rarden in the Warrior IFV and to be fitted to the reconnaissance vehicle which would replace the existing range of CVR(T) vehicles.
+In March 2008, the UK Ministry of Defence announced that a 40CT cannon firing Cased Telescoped Ammunition developed by the Anglo-French firm CTA International had been selected to replace Rarden in the Warrior IFV and to be fitted to the reconnaissance vehicle which would replace the existing range of CVR(T) vehicles.